Reviews You Can Rely On

 On the other hand, folding poles offer less (and sometimes zero) adjustability and feature a completely different locking mechanism.
 Each pole section fits together with the next, and an internal pull cord tightens the links together.
 When pulled tight enough, the cord engages a spring-loaded locking mechanism that prevents the sections from coming apart.
 Although this pole style can fold down to a smaller packed size than telescoping models, they generally don't include as much length adjustment.

-trekking poles - the distance z poles have a great button that makes the pole quick...
+trekking poles - the distance z poles break down with a button, but these folding...

 Credit: Chris McNamara